Perceptron Theory Can Predict the Accuracy of Neural Networks: Perceptron theory

 \begin{itemize} \item[i)] The distributions are normal. \item[ii)] The distributions for ``distractor'' classes are all the same. \item[iii)] The distributions for different classes are independent. \end{itemize}

-For analyzing VSA frameworks, these assumptions are justified because information is represented by normalized pseudo-random vectors and the symbolic operations in VSAs conserve pseudo-randomness and norm.
-Furthermore, these networks do not have weights that are learned from data.
-To predict the accuracy with weights learned from input distributions, for example, in ESNs or ANNs, some of these assumptions will be violated.
+For analyzing HD/VSA models, these assumptions are justified because information is represented by normalized pseudo-random vectors and the symbolic operations in HD/VSA conserve pseudo-randomness and norm.
+Furthermore, these models do not have weights that are learned from data.
+When predicting the accuracy with weights learned from input distributions, for example, in ESNs or ANNs, some of these assumptions will be violated.

-We generalize (\ref{eq:pcorr:orig1}) in two steps and demonstrate that the generalization can predict a broader variety of ANN architectures.
-Our first step of generalization of (\ref{eq:pcorr:orig1}) is to drop assumption ii) and compute individual predicted accuracies for each class $i \in \{1,2,...,D\}$:
+We generalize Eq.~(\ref{eq:pcorr:orig1}) in two steps and demonstrate that the generalization can predict a broader variety of ANN architectures.
+Our first step of generalization of Eq.~(\ref{eq:pcorr:orig1}) is to drop assumption ii) and compute individual predicted accuracies for each class $i \in \{1,2,...,D\}$:

-Here $\bm{\mu}$ and $\bm{\sigma}$ denote vectors representing the first two moments (mean and standard deviation) of the statistics of the postsynaptic sums.
-The assumptions for (\ref{eq:pcorr}) to hold are reduced to i) and iii).
+Here $\bm{\mu}$ and $\bm{\sigma}$ denote vectors representing the first two moments (mean and standard deviation) of the statistics of the postsynaptic sums for all classes.
+The assumptions for Eq.~(\ref{eq:pcorr}) to hold are reduced to i) and iii).

 Our second generalization is to drop assumption iii), that is, we allow the postsynaptic sums for different neurons to be correlated according to a multivariate normal distribution:\footnote{ We assume that the correct class is always in the first position of $\textbf{x}$ (i.e., $\textbf{x}_1$).
-This is done just for convenience to make the writing of the next integrals in~(\ref{eq:pcorr:mvn}) more straightforward. }
+This is done just for convenience to make the writing of the next integrals in Eq.~(\ref{eq:pcorr:mvn}) more straightforward. }